TylerKimbell/Live-RPH/README.md

 2. Install the script from this [link](https://greasyfork.org/en/scripts/487882-real-time-rph-calculator)

 # How to Use
-Simply open the console in devtools and you should see the output from the script.
+Simply open the console in devtools on your toolbelt home page.
 Hotkeys to open Console:
 Windows – Ctrl + Shift + J.
 Mac – Cmd + Opt +J.